-Over the years we have grown along with the village.
-By 1984, with two services and additional facilities space, the church was bursting at the seams.
-At Annual Conference that same year, Village UMC declared their full support to establish a second United Methodist Congregation in the village.
-In January 1988, 27 members of Village UMC formed Christ of the Hills United Methodist Church.
+Since then, the village has grown abundantly, and Village UMC has grown as well.
+By 1984, with two services and a completed building addition, the church was bursting at the seams.
+At the 1984 Annual Conference, Village UMC declared their full support to establish a second United Methodist Congregation in the village.
+Four years later in January 1988, 27 members of Village UMC formed Christ of the Hills United Methodist Church on Balearic Road.

 It was a joyous year for members of Village UMC!
 Not only had they seen the birth of a second United Methodist Church, but it was also the year that 16 breathtaking stained glass windows were unveiled in the sanctuary of Village UMC.
 These windows had been designed and created by twenty talented members of the church using 3,554 pieces of stained glass.
 The windows depicted the four seasons of God’s World and had taken 7,000 hours and nearly a year to complete.
 It was truly a labor of love we still enjoy today.

-As membership at Village UMC and at Christ of the Hills UMC continued to rise, it was evident a third UMC was needed in the village.
+Reflective of the village’s continued growth, membership at Village UMC and at Christ of the Hills UMC continued to rise, it was evident a third UMC was needed in the village.
 Again, the United Methodists of Hot Springs Village pledged support for the establishment of a new third church.
-On Easter Sunday, 1999, that dream became a reality when Mountainside United Methodist Church was launched on the East gate.
+On Easter Sunday, 1999, that dream became a reality when Mountainside United Methodist Church was launched at the East gate.

 Since 1973, Village UMC has remained resilient and has continued to evolve and flourish through losses, cultural changes, and joyful growth.
 Pastors and members with vision, purpose, and resolve have woven its history and ministry.
 We embrace our connection to our sister churches and our denomination.
 Our current pastor, the Reverend Chris Hemund continues to lead the church from its past into the future.